[Extra form validation angular-ui]: http://angular-ui.github.com/

 … and you’ll see a notification like this on the server console.

 But try to add a second row, and Meteor doesn’t get notified.
 I found out from

-pg.connect wasn’t what we were looking for.
+this post that the single-shot `pg.connect` wasn’t what we were looking for.

 listen for notifications.

-server.coffee.
+Let’s update `server.coffee`.
 This time we also make the handler parse the payload JSON and insert the object into my Meteor Collection `Foos` rather than just printing it out to console.